e-PSHAD/docusaurus-epshad/README.md

 ### 2. Cloning the repository

-    * a.
-Above the list of files, click **Code**.
+* Above the list of files, click **Code**.

-    * b.
-Copy HTTPS address.
+* Copy HTTPS address.

-    * b.
-Open Terminal Git Bash.
+* Open Terminal Git Bash.

-    * c.
-Change the current working directory to the location where you want the cloned directory.
+* Change the current working directory to the location where you want the cloned directory.

-    * d.
-Type git clone, and then paste the URL you copied earlier.
+* Type git clone, and then paste the URL you copied earlier.
 ```
 $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
 ```

-    * e.
-Press Enter to create your local clone.
+* Press Enter to create your local clone.

 ### 3. How to collaborate?